ZupIT/horusec-docs/content/en/docs/Overview.md

 Horusec is an open source tool that orchestrates other security tools and identifies security flaws or vulnerabilities in projects and put all results in a database for analysis and generation of metrics.

+Currently, Horusec can select the languages ​​and/or tools to be used on the project based on the available stack.

-The languages ​​and tools that we currently use are:
+These languages and tools are:

 * **Python**
   * [**Bandit**](https://github.com/PyCQA/bandit)